by Nebula Haze

 Flowering Stage & Harvest

-- How to stake up big buds (yo-yos or stakes)
+- Stake up big buds (yo-yos or stakes)

 Solutions to Most Common Problems